 This course will introduce the student to the criminal investigation process.
 The legal, technical, and administrative aspects of criminal investigative process will provide the student with an understanding of the complexities and challenges inherent in this process.

-Prerequisites: CJ 1010.
+Prerequisites: CJ 1010, Introduction to Criminal Justice.